oneapi-src/oneDAL/docs/source/onedal/glossary.rst

         :math:`V` is set of vertices, :math:`E` is set of edges [Gross2014]_.

     Self-loop
-        An edge that joins a single vertex to itself.
+        An edge that joins a vertex to itself.

     Topology
         A :capterm:`graph` without :capterm:`attributes <Attribute>`.